The Ultimate Guide to One Line Drawing & 129 Ideas For It

 2. Add shadows.
 Shadows are a great way to make your One line drawings feel more realistic.
 Look at the object you’re drawing and observe where the light is coming from.
 Then, draw shadows in the appropriate places to give the object more depth.

 1. Markers and colored pencils.
-You can use markers and colored pencils to add color to your One line drawings.
+You can use markers and colored pencils to add color to your single line drawings.
 Experiment with different colors and shading techniques to create the desired effect.

-With these advanced techniques, you’ll be able to create One line drawings that will make your friends and family say, “Wow, you’re so talented!
+With these advanced techniques, you’ll be able to create single line drawings that will make your friends and family say, “Wow, you’re so talented!
 Can I have one?”
-Stay tuned for the next section, where we’ll dive into some One line drawing inspirations to get your creative juices flowing.
+Stay tuned for the next section, where we’ll dive into some One line-drawing inspirations to get your creative juices flowing.

 One line drawing Inspirations